davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
+* create get.conventions().
+This returns a one row data frame of the accounting convention variables like

 * re-organize get.rates().
 I think that this should probably only return the actual rates, not that other junk.
 The other junk should be permanently stored in a data frame in /data.
 But first check that it never changes, not matter how far back you go.